LearningLeopard/mental-health-diagnosis-using-ML/README.md

 The [dataset folder](./dataset/) contains training data, testing data and the descriptions of each feature of the dataset.

 ### Pre-processing
-- Filling NaN values with the mode of given data
+- Filling NaN values with the average of given data
 - Feature selection using Random forest importance technique

 ## Models